jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-8-deploy-to-vercel.md

 ### Note

-For this set up the Umbraco instance will continue to be locally managed.
-We are only deploying the static assets built by Astro.
+For this setup, the Umbraco instance will continue to be managed locally.
+We're only deploying the static assets built by Astro.

-If you would like to host the CMS too - you can look at doing this in Azure / Umbraco Cloud or similar as an extra curricular activity.
+If you'd like to host the CMS as well, you could look into doing this via Azure, Umbraco Cloud or something similar as an extra-curricular activity.

-If you do continue down the locally hosted route - make sure you consider some redundency for your data.
+If you do stick with the locally hosted route, just make sure you consider some redundancy for your data.